 First, you will need make sure you have set up the Wwise Unity integration.
 You can learn about the Wwise Unity integration on the Audiokinetic site.

-Next, you will need to download and import the Impact Wwise Integration package, which you can downloaded here.
+Next, you will need to download and import the Impact Wwise Integration package.

 Wwise Audio Interaction